nickbdyer/tabletennisladder/README.md

 Jasmine is our preffered unit testing framework of choice.
 Configured with grunt we simply need to run to run our unit tests.

+###Improvements

+- This project repo was abandoned in favour of a new repo for the same project.
+  We chose to start again from scratch in an effort to do a full agile project, and improve our testing and code quality.
+- More Testing.
+Testing was very difficult on this project because we found ourselves spending a huge amount of time writing "correct" tests.
+Testing was and remains a tricky thing to get right in a Node environment.